A GUIDE TO THE BEST WINE REGIONS OF SOUTH AUSTRALIA

 - If you’re looking for a range of wines including Semillon, Chardonnay, Sauvignon Blanc, Riesling, and red wines, try the Currency Creek region or McLaren Vale.

-- To get ahead of the crowds, spend your time in the Southern Flinders Ranges, an up and coming area that offers tasty Merlot, Cabernet Sauvignon, and Shiraz wines.
+- To get ahead of the crowds, spend your time in the Southern Flinders Ranges, an up-and-coming area that offers tasty Merlot, Cabernet Sauvignon, and Shiraz wines.

 - The charming small towns in the Barossa Valley.